• Research Programs

 We propose a drug/nanocarrier-specific nanomedicine design strategy to improve their clinical success: (1) Cancer-specific, identifying features of cancer types that can be used for targeted drug delivery; (2) Cell-specific, understanding the cell types to which drugs need to be delivered; (3) Drug-specific, identifying the intrinsic shortcomings of the delivered drugs that need to be overcome; and (4) Nanocarrier-specific, evaluating specific nanocarriers to overcome the specific limitations of the delivered drugs.

-We are employing these new strategies to design albumin based nanomedicines of PI3K inhibitors and Sting agonists for cancer immunotherapy of various type of cancers.
+Currently, we are employing these new strategies to design albumin based nanomedicines of PI3K inhibitors and Sting agonists to target immune cells in the lymphatic system and tumors to enhance cancer immunotherapy.

 What Went Wrong with Anticancer Nanomedicine Design and How to Make It Right.
 Sun D, Zhou S, Gao WACS Nano.
 2020 Oct 27;14(10):12281-12290.